Fundamentals

 Units: 3-0-9

 Introduction to renewable energy generation in the context of the energy grid system.
-Focuses on computational analysis and modeling of energy systems.
+Focuses on computational analysis of energy systems.
 Topics include the energy grid and energy markets; fossil fuel generation; wind, solar, hydroelectric, and ocean energy; and energy storage.
 Tools, including computational models of wind energy generation and energy forecasting algorithms, introduced.
 Final project focuses on the development of low-carbon, low-cost energy systems.
 Students taking graduate version complete additional assignments.

 M. Howland